 Learn How To Modify Your Accent

-- Ability to distinguish between correct and incorrect American English pronunciation
+- Ability to distinguish between standard and non-Standard American English pronunciation

 - Exercises to improve speech and sound errors, intonation, and grammar

-- Practice and activities that are effective and fun
+- Practice and activities that are effective and fun--really ;)

-- Carryover assignments that include downloadable audio and text
+- Carryover assignments that include downloadable audio and text, and videos tailored to YOU

 - Practice using your most frequently used professional vocabulary